TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 Docker and
 Remote Development (Microsoft VS Code only!)

-For a general and minimal C/C++ setup of VS Code (I consider good) see:
+For a general and minimal C/C++ setup of VS Code (we consider good) see:
 <https://ahemery.dev/2020/08/24/c-cpp-vscode/>

-The only annoying thing are the Inlay Hints from clangd, which can be disabled by setting the following setting (I Did this already for this Projekt):
+The only annoying thing are the Inlay Hints from clangd, which can be disabled by setting the following setting (we Did this already for this Projekt):
 ```json
 "editor.inlayHints.enabled": "offUnlessPressed"
 ```